EliaSaSe/windows-update-remote-service/README.md

 Developing the ``WindowsUpdateApiController.WuApiController`` can be very challenging, when you need some integration tests with the [Windows Update Agent API].
 How to tell windows to fail an installation to see how ``WuApiController`` reacts?

 For some integration tests, I used a VM to quickly reset to a state without patches.
 Limiting the disk space on the system drive while Windows Update expands/installs updates, is one way to provoke a failure.
-With [WSUS] you can better control which updates are presented to Windows Update.
+With [WSUS] you can better control, which updates are presented to Windows Update.

 ## Release history